ahlim0m/tylernakamura.github.io/_posts/2016-06-07-the-hello-world-of-openstack.markdown

 ```

 I learned the hard way that OpenStack needs more memory than what VirtualBox gave it at creation.
-Use the API to give it more memory:
+Use the VirtualBox API to give it more memory:

 ```bash
 VBoxManage modifyvm <name-of-vm> --memory <amount of memory in mb>